plotly/plotly.github.io/_posts/2015-05-01-area-charts-in-excel-with-plotly.md

 <a class="link--impt" href="/plot">
 https://plot.ly/plot
 </a>
 and sign into your free Plotly account.
-Go to **Import**, click **Upload a file**, then choose your Excel file to upload.
+Go to <b>Import</b>, click <b>Upload a file</b>, then choose your Excel file to upload.
 Your Excel file will now open in Plotly's grid.
 For more about Plotly's grid, see the tutorial:
 <a class="link--impt" href="/add-data-to-the-plotly-grid/">
 https://plot.ly/add-data-to-the-plotly-grid/
 </a>